 The online courses are instructor-led and meet for 6 weeks.
 You'll spend roughly two to four hours each week completing two engaging lessons in an enjoyable, interactive learning environment.
 Expert instructors develop and lead every course, and you'll be able to interact with them and with fellow students in lively online discussion areas.
 New sessions start every month, so you can sign up anytime.
 Upon completing a course with a passing score, you'll get a certificate of completion from Molloy College.
 To take the courses online you will need: internet access, e-mail, and the Microsoft Internet Explorer or Mozilla Firefox Web browser.

 Each online course offered in the program contains details including a long description, a syllabus, an instructor biography, and a list of technical requirements.
 Just click on the course title above for additional information.

 Click here for an overview of the online course lessons, assignments and requirements.

 For further information on the online courses, including course descriptions and tuition rates, please click on the course titles above or visit us at: www.ed2go.com/molloy, email us at email@example.com or call us at 516.323.3550.

-Tuition for both the classroom and online courses is $110.
+Tuition for the online and classroom courses is $125 per course.
 There are no course fees.
 Tuition payment is due at the time of registration.
 However, if your company is paying for the course we will invoice your company.
 Please provide us with your company's purchase order, educational voucher or documentation on company letterhead stating that they are responsible for payment along with the registration form and we will process an invoice directly to your company.
 Invoicing is available only if you register in-person, by mail or by fax.